rajeesing/cdc/README.md

     @supports_net_changes = 1 -- if it is set to 1, a net changes function is also generated for the capture instance.
 This function returns only one change for each distinct row changed in the interval specified in the call.
 GO
 ```
-If you wanted to disable the CDC on the table, use the below script:
+If you want to disable the CDC on the table, use the below script:
 ```
 USE cdcexample
 GO